Skip to content

 image

-To setup the integration please follow the steps below
+To set up the integration, follow the steps below.

 Step 1: Deploy the resources